 Still, June’s mission in life is to make everyone feel invincible and she refuses to give up.
 She volunteers at Asher’s work, determined to spend time with him.
 But Asher becomes continually more withdrawn, and June can't even remember the last time she saw him smile.
 Then, one day, he doesn’t show up for school or work.

 With panic fueling her, June rushes to his house.
 She finds him on his bathroom floor, clutching onto a bottle of pills.
 Refusing to let him out of her sight, June convinces Asher to stay at her house.
 Asher confesses his father is an alcoholic and a gambler who’s spent all their money, leaving Asher feeling hopeless.
 He doesn’t want to die, but he doesn't know how to stop the pain either.

-Thanks to June's persistent positiveness, Asher is willing to try one more option: calling the aunt he's lost touch with.
+Thanks to June's persistence and positivity, Asher is willing to try one more option: calling the aunt he's lost touch with.
 He moves in with her and, in true Asher fashion, doesn’t stay in touch with June.
 Without him around, June’s struggles with her mom dating Jim become more apparent.
-Considering the courage it took for Asher to do right by himself for the first time in years, June realizes it's high time to face her own fears of her dad being replaced head-on.
-She finally takes into consideration a suggestion Asher gave her a while ago and has her first real conversation with Jim.
-Even though it goes well, June's still not comfortable with the idea of her Mom with someone who isn't her dad.
-However, she comes to the conclusion that sometimes all that can be done is to work at having the right attitude.
+Remembering the courage it took for Asher to do right by himself, June realizes it's high time to face her own fears of her dad being replaced.
+She finally takes into consideration a suggestion Asher gave her a while ago: have a real conversation with Jim.
+Even though it goes well, June's still not comfortable with the idea of her mom with someone who isn't her dad.
+However, with the help of her sister, she comes to the conclusion that sometimes all that can be done is to work at having the right attitude.